francoishernandez/OpenNMT-py/docs/source/extended.md

 # Translation

-The example below uses the Moses tokenizer (http://www.statmt.org/moses/) to prepare the data and the moses BLEU script for evaluation.
-This example if for training for the WMT'16 Multimodal Translation task (http://www.statmt.org/wmt16/multimodal-task.html).
+This example is for training for the WMT'16 Multimodal Translation task (http://www.statmt.org/wmt16/multimodal-task.html).
+It will use on the fly tokenization with [pyonmttok](https://github.com/OpenNMT/Tokenizer) and [sacrebleu](https://github.com/mjpost/sacrebleu) for evaluation.

 Step 0.
 Download the data.